graytl/exhibitions/Admin/AV_Requests.md

 ## Television News Archive Clips
 [Search the TV News Archive](http://tvnews.vanderbilt.edu/)

+NOTES:
-_NOTE: DO NOT request clips from NBC; our rights agreement does not allow the use of NBC clips for exhibition_
+* DO NOT request clips from NBC; our rights agreement does not allow the use of NBC clips for exhibition.
+* Curators must be connected to the internet (not wireless) from Vanderbilt University Central Library in order to view clips from the TV News Archive.

 #### Template:
 * **Create a title** (max 60 characters)